|

 Ned

 Kelly Touring Route trail.
-You could drive an ordinary sedan well past
+You could drive an ordinary sedan well

-traffic are able to get in, - the blackberries have taken over not only the
+pedestrian traffic are able to get in, - the blackberries have taken

-track but the historic Kelly camp as well.
-This single track entrance also
+over not only the track but the historic Kelly camp as well.
+This single

 5 May